robblofield/WrittenReportGuide_DeconstructionOfGameArt_Level4/WrittenReportGuide_BreakdownOfSections.md

    - `INSERT HERO IMAGE`
    - **Content Breakdown:**
      - Overview of *Hades* and its critical acclaim.
      - Explanation of how the game uses colour to enhance narrative and evoke emotion.
-     - `INSERT SCREENSHOT OF TWO STRIKING ENVIRONMENTS - FEAR/SERENITY`
      - Mention of the review-based references (e.g., IGN, Polygon) to support claims.

 2. **Background and Context (≈200 words)**